How To Clean a Vacuum Brush

 How Often Should You Clean a Vacuum Brush

-You should clean your vacuum brush on a regular basis or whenever it needs cleaning.
+You should clean your vacuum brush regularly or whenever it needs cleaning.

 If there is hair or debris wrapped around the roller, for example, it’s time to take action.